beefsack/webify/README.md

 </p>
 <p align="center"><img src="https://i.imgur.com/OipBB3v.gif"></p>

+For a real world example, see [turning a Python function into a web service](examples/python-function).

+## Overview

-webify is a very basic CGI server which forwards all requests to a single script.
+`webify` is a very basic CGI server which forwards all requests to a single script.
 A design goal is to be as zero-config as possible.

-webify invokes your script and writes the request body to your process' stdin.
+`webify` invokes your script and writes the request body to your process' stdin.
 Stdout is then passed back to the client as the HTTP response body.

 If your script returns a non-zero exit code, the HTTP response status code will